mattallen-it/iam-infrastructure-labs/Lab-01-Virtualization-Foundation/README.md

 This lab lays the groundwork for centralized identity management, which will be expanded through domain services, access control, and policy enforcement in subsequent labs.

+This foundation ensures that identity services such as Active Directory can be deployed in a controlled, secure environment where authentication and access control can be reliably enforced.

 ---

 ## Environment